moderntribe/products-engineering/_posts/2018-03-26-service-provider.md

 	}

 	/**
-	 * Any hooking any class needs happen here.
+	 * Hooking for any registered classes needs to happen here *
-	 *
 	 * In place of delegating the hooking responsibility to the single classes they are all hooked here.
 	 */